AdaCore/ada-spark-rfcs/considered/rfc-pattern-matching.rst

 depending on the sign of the operands.
 The connector ``|`` is used here to group together toplevel patterns, but it can also be used inside a pattern.

-For composite types, patterns can take the form of aggregates, with component values that are themselves patterns.
+For composite types, patterns take a form that mimics aggregates, with component values that are themselves patterns.
 It is possible to use qualification to provide the type of a pattern.
 In this case, a check is first executed to ensure that the selecting expression is in the type, then the pattern is processed assuming that the selecting expression as the type of the qualification.
-Here is an example of a code matching an object of an unconstrained array type:
+Here is an example of code matching an object of an unconstrained array type:

 .. code-block:: ada